Covid 19 coronavirus: Second more deadly wave of coronavirus 'to hit Europe this winter'

 Countries should use this time wisely and start to strengthen public health systems as well as building capacity in hospitals, primary care and intensive care units, he said.

 "Singapore and Japan understood early on that this is not a time for celebration, it's a time for preparation.
-That's what Scandinavian countries are doing – they don't exclude a second wave, but they hope it will be localised and they can jump on it quickly," said Dr Kluge.
+That's what Scandinavian countries are doing – they don't exclude a second wave, but they hope it will be localised and they can jump on it quickly."

 READ MORE: